Sourdough Stuffing with Fennel

 Can you stuff this stuffing into a turkey?

 This recipe was not created to actually stuff a turkey.
-Some people may call it a dressing, depending on where you’re from.
+Some people may refer to it as a dressing, depending on their region.

 Could you use gluten-free bread to make stuffing?